opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/getting_involved.rst

 Getting involved: sharing, reusing & reacting
 =============================================

 As a user of open data, multiple options are available to get more involved into the open data environment.
-Whether come accross some datasets that you are particularly interested in, and want to share them with the world.
+Whether you come accross some datasets that you are particularly interested in, and want to share them with the world.
 Or whether you have specific skills you believe could be put to use to create something with those published data.

-This section of the documentation will focus on each available option to share, reuse & react:
+This section of the documentation will focus on all available options to share, reuse & react from an OpenDataSoft portal:

 - Reuses, to either discover the data-based creations of others, or to submit your very own creations.
 - Sharing your favorite visualizations, or embedding them in any kind of HTML page or website.